Zeus-Labs/ZeusCloud/README.md

 2. Run: `cd ZeusCloud && make quick-deploy`
 3. Visit http://localhost:80

+Check out our [Get Started](https://docs.zeuscloud.io/introduction/get-started) guide for more details.

 A cloud-hosted version is available on special request - email founders@zeuscloud.io to get access!

 ## Features

 ![ZeusCloud](https://user-images.githubusercontent.com/20483346/217993491-69bbb84b-ce5f-4432-9aac-8a362c01c1bd.gif)

+* **Discover Attack Paths** - Discover toxic risk combinations an attacker can use to penetrate your environment.
 * **Identify Misconfigurations** - Discover the highest risk-of-exploit misconfigurations in your environments.
 * **Fast Prioritization** - Filter, sort, and fast search to zoom in on your important risks.
 * **Helpful Context** - Understand the surrounding context behind why security rules have passed or failed.